ministryofjustice/security-guidance/policies/multi-user-accounts-and-public-facing-service-accounts-guide.md

  - not be changed as a result of regular password expiry

- - use Two Factor Authentication (Password Creation and Authentication Guide provides further advice)
+ - use Two Factor Authentication (the [Password Creation and Authentication Guide](../password-creation-and-authentication-guide/) provides further advice)

  - be changed when required - e.g. after a system compromise is identified or if the limit of unsuccessful password attempts is reached and the account is locked